christopherreay/thisEqualsThat_frontEnd/README.md

 At visual.tools we believe that for the World to evolve properly, everybody must have access to accurate data, and to tools with which they can understand and communicate information relevant to their lives.

 ## Pipeline Design
+* Data Store
   * Raw data import
   * Blueprints built as models of relations between datapoints
   * Blueprints may be constructed as relations between other Blueprints
   * Exploration of data spaces by dyanmic linking of Blueprints
+  * Summary of data store
+* The presentation pipeline
   * Meta data for presentation of Fields (Field HUD)
   * Meta data for presentation of the results of calculations (SVGVisualisationDef)
   * Meta data for manipulation of generated visualisations (SVG HUD)

-### Raw data import
+#### Raw data import
 The Architect is coded in Python.
 Any data accessible to Python code (basically everything) can be imported or linked into the data store.

-### Blueprints as models of relations
+#### Blueprints as models of relations
 * Each collection in the visual.tools data store is called a "blueprint"
   * Blueprints encode three significant sets of data
     > Relationships between fields<br>